lvstross/mathisi/Routes/README.md

 If you wish to place controllers in sub-folders in the 'App/Controllers' directory, you can add an additional __namespace__ key in your associative array.
 Be sure to add this namespace name at the top of the controller that you've made in a sub-folder.
 This rule continues to apply the more you nest your controller files.
-The routing engine adds on 'App/Controllers' in from of whatever namespace you create
+The routing engine adds on 'App/Controllers' in front of whatever namespace you created.

 ##### File
 ```php